2009 Annual Report

 - host a Feast of Lights charity drive for 2009

 Of these, the last two were achieved.
 The Feast of Lights charity ran for the month of December, raising money for Doctors Without Borders (Médecins Sans Frontières).
 Together, over 75 people donated a total of $2,465.00 to this international cause.
 Prizes were also awarded this year as a random drawing from donors, with awards provided by the Robert Jordan estate, Brandon Sanderson, Dragonmount, Age of Legends, and Encyclopedia-WoT.
-The 3rd annual Robert Jordan Memorial Scholarship of $500 was awarded to Troy Valthaven.
+The third annual Robert Jordan Memorial Scholarship of $500 was awarded to Troy Valthaven.
 His essay, answering the question "How I plan to use my studies to become a Servant of All," was selected by the Hall from the ten applications received.
 We are very happy with the amount of participation for both the Feast of Lights and the scholarship application, and are excited to see how these two projects will grow in the future.

 The rest of these goals will be rolled over for 2010, as well as hosting another annual Feast of Lights charity drive and Robert Jordan Memorial Scholarship award.
 In addition, we are looking for ways to incorporate charity into our real-life events and create more structure for our Helping Hands projects.
 We also have plans to host another fundraiser within the greater Wheel of Time community after the success of the Wheel of Time Fundraiser we held this year sponsored by the Robert Jordan estate and Brandon Sanderson.